 Posts for category: Foot Care

 Are you tired of living with bunion pain?
-Dr. William Cohen and Dr. Timothy Bush, your Nashville, TN podiatrists at Foot & Ankle Centers, share some information about bunions and explain what you can do to relieve your pain.
+Dr. Timothy Bush, your Nashville, TN podiatrists at Foot & Ankle Specialists of Nashville, share some information about bunions and explain what you can do to relieve your pain.

 What are bunions?